xbach/docs/trezor-apps/bitstamp.rst

 -----------------

 `Bitstamp <https://www.bitstamp.net>`_ is a biggest European bitcoin exchange based in Luxembourg.
 It allows trading between FIAT currency and bitcoin cryptocurrency.

-Thanks to the support for TREZOR, you can exchange your funds safely and more secure that ever before!
+Thanks to TREZOR, you can exchange your funds safely and more secure that ever before!

 Resources
 ^^^^^^^^^